G-symmetric spectra, semistability and the multiplicative norm: Monoidal properties and the norm

-\begin{proof}[Proof of Proposition \ref{prop:flatness}] The simplicial case follows from the topological one, so we only have to show the latter.
-We first prove the statement about homotopy groups.
-By the long exact sequence of the mapping cone (Proposition \ref{prop:exsym}) it suffices to show that $X\wedge Y$ has trivial homotopy groups whenever $X$ is $G$-flat and $Y$ has trivial homotopy groups.
-We now prove by induction over $n$ that $F^nX\wedge Y$ has trivial homotopy groups (where $F^nX$ denotes the $n$-skeleton of $X$, cf. Section \ref{sec:latching}).
-Since $X$ is $G$-flat the maps $F^nX\wedge Y\to F^{n+1}X\wedge Y$ are $h$-cofibrations and so we can pass to the colimit to obtain the desired result.
-The induction start follows from $F^{-1} X=*$.
-Hence, for the induction step we assume shown that $F^{n-1}X\wedge Y$ has trivial homotopy groups and want to show that so does $F^nX\wedge Y$.
-We consider the pushout square (cf. Section \ref{sec:latching}):
+\begin{proof}[Proof of Proposition \ref{prop:flatness}] To $(i)$: We first consider the statement about homotopy groups.
+By the long exact sequence of the mapping cone (Proposition \ref{prop:exseq}) it suffices to show that $X\wedge Y$ has trivial homotopy groups whenever $X$ is $G$-flat and $Y$ has trivial homotopy groups.
+This follows from Lemma \ref{lem:flat} via an induction over the skeleton filtration of $X$, using that the smash product with $Y$ takes $G$-flat cofibrations to $h$-cofibrations (cf. \cite[Prop.
+12.3]{MMSS01} for the non-equivariant analog).

-By the induction hypothesis we know that the upper right term has trivial homotopy groups.
-Moreover, Lemma \ref{lem:flat} implies that both terms on the left have trivial homotopy groups.
-The vertical maps in this square are $h$-cofibrations and so a comparison of the associated long exact sequences shows that the pushout $F^nX\wedge Y$ also has trivial homotopy groups.

-For the statement about $G^{\U}$-stable equivalences it again suffices to show that smashing with a $G$-flat symmetric spectrum preserves $G^{\U}$-stably contractible $G$-symmetric spectra, since $G^{\U}$-stable equivalences are detected by the mapping cone (Proposition \ref{prop:cone}).
-So we let $Y$ be $G^{\U}$-stably contractible, $i_Y:Y^{\flat}\to Y$ a $G$-flat replacement up to $G^{\U}$-level equivalence and $X$ an arbitrary $G$-flat $G$-symmetric spectrum.
-Then monoidality of the model structure (Proposition \ref{prop:stablemonoidal}) implies that $X\wedge Y^{\flat}$ is $G^{\U}$-stably contractible.
-The homotopy fiber of of $i_Y$ is even $G^{\U}$-level contractible, hence it has trivial homotopy groups and so by the discussion above its smash product with $X$ also has trivial homotopy groups.
-In particular, it is $G^{\U}$-stably contractible.
-Thus, $X\wedge Y$ is also $G^{\U}$-stably contractible and we are done.
+To obtain the statement on $G^{\U}$-stable equivalences we use that we can replace any $G$-symmetric spectrum $Y$ by a $G$-flat one $Y^{\flat}$ up to $G^{\U}$-level equivalence.
+As we just saw, smashing with $X$ takes $G^{\U}$-level equivalences to $\upi_*^{\U}$-isomorphisms and hence $G^{\U}$-stable equivalences.
+So the claim follows from monoidality of the $G^{\U}$-flat stable model structure.

 Statement $(ii)$ follows by 2-out-of-3 applied to a flat replacement. \end{proof}

 Now we come to the monoid axiom.
 For a $G$-symmetric spectrum $Y$ we denote by $\{ J_{st}^{\U}\wedge Y\}^{cell}$ the class of maps obtained via (transfinite) compositions and pushouts from maps of the form $j\wedge Y$, where $j$ is a $G$-flat cofibration and $G^{\U}$-stable equivalence.